Virus renews safety concerns about slaughtering wild animals

 Even if China successfully regulates or bans it, the wildlife trade is likely to continue elsewhere.
 Recent visits to wet markets in the island of Sulawesi in Indonesia and in the coastal city of Doula in Cameroon revealed similar conditions to wet markets in China.
 Vendors were slaughtering and grilling bats, dogs, rats, crocodiles and snakes, and sanitary measures were scant.

-Ongoing destruction of species’ habitats will likely bring people into closer contact with animals and their viruses, said Raina Plowright, a University of Montana researcher who studies how diseases spread from wildlife to people.
+Ongoing destruction of species’ habitats will likely bring people into closer contact with animals and their viruses, said Raina Plowright, a Montana State University researcher who studies how diseases spread from wildlife to people.

 “We are inevitably going to be exposed,” she said.

-Note: This story has been corrected to indicate that Raina Plowright is affiliated with Montana State University, not the University of Montana.